NathanBennett0/Hot-Chips-And-chaps/README.md

 Some breakpoints to highlight where the dependencies are:

 **App**
+- Line 687, App.java - Creates an instance of Recorder from Recorder module
+- Line 643, App.java - Creates an instance of RecordLoad from Recorder module
+- Line 792, App.java - Creates a Level object through Filereader from Persistency module
+- Line 797, App.java - Creates an instance of Maze from Domain module
+- Line 110, App.java - Creates an instance of SoundEffects from Renderer module
+- Line 51, Game.java - Creates an instanceof GamePanel from Renderer module

 **Recorder**
 - Line 29, directionMove.java - Makes an instance of App